mattbettcher/verilator_driver_gen/readme.md

 Stretch Goals -

+- [ ] Add an option to create a new cargo lib including the the Rust driver file
 - [ ] Allow custom enum based ports somehow
 - [ ] Tuples everywhere are very cryptic.
 Fix this!